 The Accursed Kings, 6 vols, by Maurice Druon.
 1955-1960.
 (France, 1314-1336.)
 I can see how this series inspired Game of Thrones.
 There’s political corruption and vicious family quarrels; clashes between the church and throne; civil war; lust, adultery, backbiting, murder, regicide, baby-switching, baby-killing… the list goes on.
 The setting is France during the last years of the Capetian kings, and the drama turns particularly around the conflict between Robert III of Artrois and his aunt Mahaut.
 He constantly plots her ruin, first by engineering sex scandals with her daughters, who are imprisoned for life after their lovers are flayed and quartered.
 Robert’s relish as he’s about to break the news characterizes the tone of the series: “Listen, Lormet.
 I want this fat bitch to hear from me the extent of her disaster.
 Here begins one of the greatest and happiest days of my life.
 No beautiful girl in love with me could give me greater pleasure to see than the hideous phiz of my aunt when she hears what I have to tell her about her daughters.
 And I want her to accelerate her own ruin by braying to the king; I hope she dies of vexation.”
 Mahaut, for her part, completely deserves a nephew like this, as “murder was her favorite method; she enjoyed the memory of her murders, extracting from them all the excitements of fear, the pleasures of deception, and the joys of secret triumph.”
 Really the only likeable character is the young Sienese banker Guccio, who marries a poverty-stricken country girl, with tragic results.
 The Accursed Kings shows the downfall of a dynasty that deserves to fall amidst venal self-serving ambitions.
 I couldn’t put these books down.

 The Lions of Al-Rassan, by Guy Gavriel Kay.
 1995.
 (Spain, 1080s.)
-I consider this story inspired enough to constitute lasting literature, and it gets away with indulging certain myths about Islam’s “golden age” because the genre excuses it.
-It’s a fantasy, that reinvents 11th-century Spain beyond the constraints of standard fiction — with empowered women, sexually libertine carnivals, and heightened multiculturalism.
+More properly understood as historical fantasy, and so it gets away with indulging certain myths about Islam’s “golden age” because the genre excuses it.
+Kay reinvents 11th-century Spain beyond the constraints of standard fiction — with empowered women, sexually libertine carnivals, and heightened multiculturalism.
 It also telescopes historical events for better effect.
 For instance, the Reconquest of Spain was a proto-crusade which predated the first holy war to Palestine, but here they occur at the same time.
 For all the liberties taken, there is enough reality to justify the “historical” label.
 Kay doesn’t flinch from the ruthless Islamic pogroms inflicted on the Jews, nor the dynamics between the Umayyads and the invading Almoravids from Africa.
 The story shows the crusading reconquest of Spain through the eyes of a Christian warrior (El Cid), Jewish doctor, and Muslim assassin, who become allies in a mercenary band until the war divides them.
 It’s an epic about unlikely friendships in time of war, and the collapse of an age.
 Even if we like El Cid, we grieve for the fall of Al-Rassan.
 And if this version of Islamic Spain is too good to be true, our emotions don’t depend on that fantasy.
 When El Cid begs Ammar to join the Christian cause, and the Muslim replies that he would rather be “a camel herder in Africa than a shepherd in Spain”, his defiance rings true, even if he has far more reason to despise people of his own faith than the Christian crusaders.

 Ironfire, by David Ball.
 2004.
 (Malta, North Africa, & Turkey, 1552-1565.)
 The Siege of Malta was a repeat of Thermopylae.
 The crusaders were hopelessly outnumbered, and their victory just as miraculous.
 That victory kept the Ottomans from controlling the Mediterranean.
 Ball’s narrative moves like a juggernaut.
 It holds you in an emotional vise and makes you constantly fear for its characters.
 And it makes you reflect on what it really means to grow up in a world of brutality, indifference, and religious divides.
 I’d call it the most profound novel I’ve read dealing with the theme of individual powerlessness and the will to forge your fate despite it.
 It begins with two siblings playing on an abandoned coast, and they are surprised by corsairs; the nine-year old brother is captured, taken to Africa and enslaved; the thirteen-year old sister won’t see him for another thirteen years.
 In-between, the story moves back and forth between Maria’s peasant life on Malta, and Nico’s life as a slave in Algiers and then as a royal page at the court of Istanbul.
 His conversion to Islam starts out skin-deep, but then evolves into something quite real, while his sister grows up suffering guilt over losing him, joining an outcast Jewish community, and stalked by a local priest who eventually becomes the island’s Inquisitor.
 Their lives unfold with the sort of detail that makes you think this stuff is too real to be made up, and by the end you feel like they’re part of your family.